janm31415/Images2Video/README.md

-Usage: Images2Video "images folde>" "video file" "[options]"
+Usage: Images2Video "images folder" "video file" "[options]"

 The images in the images folder are expected to have a number in their filename.
 The files will be sorted according to the number they contain.
 So ideally you have a folder with image names im0.png, im1.png, ..., im3500.png, ... .